 An intensive study of the planting, nurturing and developing of new churches in contemporary culture.
-The study includes an evaluation of the modern church growth movement and the criticism of it from the "Third World."
+The study includes an evaluation of the modern church growth movement and the critique of it from a Two-Thirds World perspective.

 Missiology and Ecumenics